rocket-pool/RPIPs/RPIPs/RPIP-39.md

 ## Abstract

 This RPIP proposes a set of optional incentive levers that can be used by the GMC to encourage bounty proposals.
-There are three proposed levers.
+There are three proposed 'incentive levers', which are settings to incentivize different parts of the bounty process.
 One incentivizes bounty proposals, one incentivizes bounty definitions, and the last incentivizes an informal support role for individual bounties.
 Values for these incentive levers are not mandated by this RPIP.
-Instead these are left up to the GMC to manage on an ongoing basis, and they would be paid out of the GMC's budget.
-The pDAO may challenge lever value changes or payouts via the existing GMC challenge process.
+Instead, these are left up to the GMC to manage on an ongoing basis, and they would be paid out of the GMC's budget.
+The pDAO may challenge lever value changes or incentive payouts via the existing GMC challenge process.

 ## Motivation